alexandrezfs/scsi-firmware-uno/README.md

 # SCSI Mass Storage firmware for ATmega16u2

 This firmware turns your Arduino UNO into a mass storage device.
 It does this by flashing microchip firmware `ATmega16u2`.
-The firmware do the following:
+The firmware does the following:

 + Return appropriate descriptors to let the host load the appropriate FAT/SCSI driver.
 + Simulate a virtual FAT16 filesystem.